-Vocational Rehabilitation and Treatment
+Vocational Rehabilitation (VR) and Treatment

-Blind or disabled individuals receiving federal SSI benefits who are under age 65, must be referred to the state agency providing services under the Vocational Rehabilitation Act and must accept the services offered.
-States are reimbursed for the cost of services.
+- 1972 (Public Law 92-603, enacted October 30).
+Blind or disabled individuals receiving federal SSI benefits who are under age 65 must be referred to the state agency providing services under the Vocational Rehabilitation Act and must accept the services offered.
+States are reimbursed for the cost of services. - 1976 (Public Law 94-566, enacted October 20).
 Blind or disabled children under age 16 must be referred to the state agency administering crippled children's services or to another agency designated by the state.
-States are reimbursed for the cost of services.

-Of funds provided for these services, at least 90 percent must be used for children under age 6 or for those who have never attended public schools.

-Disabled SSI recipients who medically recover while enrolled in approved vocational rehabilitation programs of state VR agencies, may continue to receive benefits during their participation in such programs if the Commissioner of Social Security determines that continuation in the program will increase the probability that they leave the rolls permanently.

-Funding no longer provided under title XVI for medical, social, developmental and rehabilitative services to disabled or blind children.

-Reimbursement for the cost of rehabilitation services will be made if the services result in the recipient's return to work.

-Authorizes the reimbursement of states for the cost of VR services provided to individuals who (1) continue to receive benefits after medical recovery because they are participating in a state VR program or (2) refuse, without good cause, to continue in or cooperate with the VR program in which they had been participating.

-Provision for continuation of payments to SSI recipients who have medically recovered while enrolled in an approved vocational rehabilitation program extended to blind SSI recipients.

-Reimbursement authorized for the cost of vocational rehabilitation services provided in months in which the individual was not receiving federal SSI payments, if:
+States are reimbursed for the cost of services. - Of funds provided for these services, at least 90 percent must be used for children under age 6 or for those who have never attended public schools. - 1980 (Public Law 96-265, enacted June 9).
+Disabled SSI recipients who medically recover while enrolled in approved VR programs of state VR agencies may continue to receive benefits during their participation in such programs if the Commissioner of Social Security determines that continuation in the program will increase the probability that they leave the rolls permanently. - 1981 (Public Law 97-35, enacted August 13).
+Funding no longer provided under Title XVI for medical, social, developmental, and rehabilitative services to disabled or blind children. - Reimbursement for the cost of rehabilitation services will only be made if the services result in the recipient's return to work for a continuous period of 9 months.
+The work must be at the SGA earnings level. - 1984 (Public Law 98-460, enacted October 9).
+Authorizes the reimbursement of states for the cost of VR services provided to individuals who (1) continue to receive benefits after medical recovery because they are participating in a state VR program or (2) refuse, without good cause, to continue in or cooperate with the VR program in which they had been participating. - 1987 (Public Law 100-203, enacted December 22).
+Extends the provision for continuation of payments to disabled SSI recipients who have medically recovered while enrolled in an approved VR program to include blind SSI recipients. - 1990 (Public Law 101-508, enacted November 5).
+Reimbursement authorized for the cost of VR services provided in months in which the individual was not receiving federal SSI payments, if - SSI recipient status for Medicaid eligibility purposes was retained under work incentive provisions, or

-- SSI recipient status for Medicaid eligibility purposes was retained under work incentive provisions, or - Benefits were in suspense2 status (for a reason other than cessation of disability or blindness), or - · Federally administered state supplementation was received.
+- Benefits were suspended2 (for a reason other than cessation of disability or blindness), or - Federally administered state supplementation was received.

-Extends the provision providing for benefit continuation to SSI recipients who medically recover while participating in a state VR program to include SSI recipients participating in a non-state VR program.
+Extends benefit continuation provision to disabled SSI recipients who medically recover while participating in a nonstate VR program.

-Establishes a program which will provide SSI (and OASDI) disability beneficiaries with a ticket that can be used to obtain vocational rehabilitation services, employment services, or other support services, from an employment network of their choice.
-Effective 1 year after enactment.
+1999 (Public Law 106-170, enacted December 17).
+Establishes a Ticket to Work and Self-Sufficiency program that will provide SSI (and OASDI) disability beneficiaries with a ticket that can be used to obtain VR services, employment services, or other support services, from an employment network (EN) of their choice.